Mansoor387/Bank-Marketing-Prediction-/README.md

-# Bank-Marketing-Prediction-
+# 📊 Bank Marketing Term Deposit Prediction

-This project predicts whether a customer will subscribe to a term deposit based on the UCI Bank Marketing Dataset.
-It applies classification models and uses **Explainable AI (XAI)** techniques (SHAP &amp; LIME) to interpret results.
+This project predicts whether a bank customer will subscribe to a **term deposit** as a result of a marketing campaign.
+The dataset used is the [UCI Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

+We apply **classification models** and use **Explainable AI (XAI)** methods (SHAP & LIME) to interpret model predictions.

+---

+## 🚀 Features
+- Data preprocessing & categorical feature encoding
+- Models trained:
+  - Logistic Regression
+  - Random Forest
+- Model evaluation using:
+  - Confusion Matrix
+  - F1-Score
+  - ROC Curve
+- Model Interpretability with:
+  - SHAP (global + local explanations)
+  - LIME (instance-level explanations)

+---

+## 📂 Repository Structure